embulk/embulk/docs/eeps/draft-compact-core-principle.md

 * [Guarantee TempFileSpace to be unique (embulk/embulk#1190)](https://github.com/embulk/embulk/pull/1190)

-Indeed, this change caused a regression with some of existing plugins although these two were expected to be equivalent.
+Indeed, this change caused a regression with some existing plugins although these two were expected to be equivalent.
 What happened?

-`File.createTempFile` and `Files.createTempFile` had an undocumented difference, unfortunately, in a corner case. `File.createTempFile` succeeds when it is called with a prefix including a separator (such as `'/'`). `Files.createTempFile` fails with `IllegalArgumentException` if the prefix includes a separator.
+`File.createTempFile` and `Files.createTempFile` had an undocumented difference, unfortunately. `File.createTempFile` succeeds when it is called with a prefix including a separator (such as `'/'`). `Files.createTempFile` fails with `IllegalArgumentException` if the prefix includes a separator.

 ```java
 import java.io.File;